djpardis/djpardis.github.io/_posts/2025-06-20-vibe-coding-data-room-app.md

 I would go so far to recommend you manage your git workflow manually.
 That way you can be sure you have meaningful commits and ways to correct big mistakes and hallucinations.
 Otherwise you end up resetting a full day's worth of work.

-**Nudging.** The agent sometimes does a local hacky solution rather than fixing the root cause.
+**Local vs global solutions.** The agent sometimes does a local hacky solution rather than fixing the root cause.
 For example, instead of fixing a css issue globally, it might fix it locally for a specific part of the website, or separately for every part.
 On those occasions it requires nudging about best practices, for example, about _separation of concerns_.
 Otherwise, you'll end up with unmaintainable code.

 **Code review.** As I went deep into a couple of projects, spending more and more time on Windsurf, it had me wondering, am I getting good at anything?
 What skills, if any, am I gaining?
 When I program, absent an agent, I get better at programming.
 When I write, I get better at writing.
 When I vibe code, especially in a domain I'm not familiar with, am I actually learning anything?
 This is where I'd recommend reviewing every commit.
 This way, you'll not only have better command over your codebase but also learn from your robot friend.